thaddeuskkr/dev-container/README.md

 # Development Container

-An Ubuntu container running an SSH server, along with a Visual Studio Code Tunnel server for all your remote development needs.
+An Ubuntu container running an SSH server, along with a Visual Studio Code Tunnel for all your remote development needs.
+Comes with multiple [preinstalled tools](#preinstalled-tools) to make your life easier.

 ## Features